 Selection of Materials

 Materials are designated for the Old China Hands Archives when their subject matter, format, age, scarcity, or other unusual characteristic merits their inclusion.
-The Special Collections and Archives Librarian determines what materials shall be placed in the Archives.
+The Head of Special Collections & Archives determines what materials shall be placed in the Archives.
 The librarian may also confer with members of the Library faculty regarding the transfer of items already in the collection that meet these criteria, or for the purchase of new materials.